 Please see the current government advice on searching for archaeological finds (with a metal detector, field-walking or mudlarking) in England during COVID-19.

 Advice on reporting finds and potential Treasure.

-We are no longer meeting with finders in person or undertaking outreach work until further notice.
+Our offices are closed.
+We cannot meet with finders in person or undertake outreach work until further notice.
 We apologise for any inconvenience this may cause and will let you know when such meetings can begin again, although this is not likely to be for several months.
 The Suffolk FLOs will still be working and contactable by phone and e-mail to answer any queries you may have, and advise on self-recording.

 We ask finders to hold on to all their non-Treasure finds for full recording at a later date.
 Suffolk FLOs cannot send or receive finds by post, please do not post your finds as they will not be received.